Israel-Charles/Small-Scale-Autonomous-Racing-Vehicle/Build Car/PreparingTheMainFrame.md

 1. **Connect the antenna cables first** before mounting the Jetson NX:
    - Flip the Jetson around.
+   - **Make sure that the WiFi card and Storage device is intalled on the Jetson before mounting it**
    - Clip **both antenna cables** to the connectors on the Jetson.

    > ***Note that it might be a little hard to clip the connectors.
 Ensure that the connectors are compatible. (buying the WiFi card and its Antenna as a bundle is a way to ensure that they are compatible)***